What to watch as regulators decide if customers should pay for failed SC nuclear project

 The commission also has to weigh an offer from Virginia-based Dominion Energy to take over SCANA, which has seen its stock drop by 40 percent since the project was called off last year.

-Looming over everything is an expected court order that could completely upend the state law that SCANA used to charge customers $2 billion while the power plants were under construction.
+Looming over everything is an expected court order that could completely upend the state law that SCANA used to charge customers $2 billion while the V.C.
+Summer power plants were under construction.

 Here's what to watch during the hearing.